The Lovina – Luxurious, tranquil, convenient, and ideal for families.

 - Views: Most accommodations are in buildings that overlook the gardens and paths, while most villas offer decent sea views.

-- Kitchen: All suites feature a kitchenette, villas contain a larger kitchen with an attached dining area.
+- Kitchen: All suites feature kitchenettes.
+Villas come with larger kitchens with attached dining areas.

-- Private Pools/Jacuzzis: All villas have a private pool.
+- Private Pools/Jacuzzis: All villas have private pools.

 - Extras: Free shuttle bus to Kalibukbuk and anywhere else in Lovina.

 - Wi-Fi: Available throughout the resort for free.